 - Makes our code extensible as we can add new commands without changing existing code.

-- Reduces coupling the invoker and receiver of a command.
+- Reduces coupling between the invoker and receiver of a command.

 - Increase in the number of classes for each individual command